Exploring the multiverse

 Investigate something you saw in production

 Use case: You saw an ominous log line in production but didn’t have enough information to troubleshoot.
-Antithesis runs your software in a simulation that’s much more hostile than production, and doing so in massively parallel fashion.
+Antithesis runs your software in a simulation that’s much more hostile than production, and does so in massively parallel fashion.
 Therefore, any rare event you encounter in production very likely appears multiple times in an Antithesis test run, making it easier to investigate and debug.
 You can search for any line from your production logs, and layer in additional searches to reveal correlations with other events.
 Temporal relationships, whereevent X is PRECEDED_BY event A or event X is NOT PRECEDED_BY event B, can be especially helpful.

 To debug further you can launch a multiverse debugging session and replay the bug as it happens in the test run.